DDLP: Unsupervised Object-Centric Video Prediction with Deep Dynamic Latent Particles: DiffuseDDLP: Unconditional Video Generation with Latent Particle Denoising Diffusion

 We propose a diffusion-based approach for unconditional object-centric video generation termed \textit{DiffuseDDLP}.
 Our approach employs a DDPM over the latent space of a pre-trained DDLP as follows: given a sequence of $\tau$ input frames $x_0, ..., x_{\tau -1}$, we encode a sequence of latent particles $z_{\tau}=\{z_K^t\}_{t=0}^{\tau} \in \mathbb{R}^{\tau \times K \times F}$ with DDLP's frozen encoder, where $K$ is the number of particles, including a background particle, and $F$ is the total dimension of the concatenated attributes (position, scale, depth, transparency and visual features).
 Then, we train a DDPM model to approximate the distribution of the latent particles sequence of length $\tau$.
 Equipped with a trained DDPM, we sample sequences of $\tau$ particles and use them as input to the pre-trained DDLP dynamics module, PINT, to unroll the sequence to horizon $T$, where $T >> \tau$ (we use $\tau=4$ for all datasets).
 Finally, we generate a video by decoding the sequence of generated particles back to pixel-space with DDLP's pre-trained image decoder.
 The overall process is depicted in Figure~\ref{fig:apndx_diffuseddlp_arch}.

 \textbf{Denoiser Architecture:} The typical denoiser architecture is based on a 1D or 2D UNet.
 However, due to the unique structure of DDLP's latent space, a denoiser architecture that considers the evolution of a set of particles over time is required.
 In our initial experiments, both the 1D and 2D UNet introduced unsatisfying visual artifacts, with the 1D UNet performing slightly better.
-Fortunately, the same transformer-based architecture that was introduced in DDLP, PINT, has shown great performance in predicting the dynamics of the particles.
+However, we find that, the same transformer-based architecture that was introduced in DDLP, PINT, performs well in predicting the dynamics of the particles.
 In DiffuseDDLP, we repurpose PINT to perform denoising instead of predicting the next state of the particles.
 We keep the same architecture and positional bias that were introduced in DDLP, ensuring that the denoiser is optimized for DDLP's unique structure.